 The work for the degree may be undertaken in one year, or distributed over two, three, or four years; it must be completed within four years after matriculation.
 In the case of students who wish to extend their studies, nine credit hours is the minimum course load that can be regarded as a full-time program of study.
 Normally no work taken prior to matriculation will be counted toward the degree, nor will credit be transferred from other schools unless approval to count a course to be taken elsewhere has been given in advance.
 Students will not receive financial aid for course work beyond the requirements.
 International students are permitted to take three terms to complete their S.T.M. degree.

-After an S.T.M. thesis has been approved by faculty readers, and prior to 5 p.m., May 12, 2016, a candidate must provide one correct copy to be microfilmed for the Divinity Library.
-This copy must be presented to the Registrar’s Office unbound and in final form.
+After an S.T.M. thesis has been approved by faculty readers, and prior to 5 p.m., May 9, 2019, a candidate must provide one correct copy to be microfilmed for the Divinity Library.
+This copy must be presented to the registrar’s office unbound and in final form.
 It must have a title page, be free of typographical errors, and employ an acceptable literary style, including standard forms for references.
-(Recommended manuals include the MLA Handbook for Writers of Research Papers; The Chicago Manual of Style; Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations; The Random House Handbook; or The SBL Handbook of Style for Ancient Near Eastern, Biblical, and Early Christian Studies.)
+(Recommended manuals include the MLA Handbook for Writers of Research Papers; The Chicago Manual of Style; Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations; and The SBL Handbook of Style for Biblical Studies and Related Disciplines.)
 Candidates will receive a form in regard to microfilming and copyright, to be submitted to the library with the final copy of the thesis.